Defining and interpreting OTUs

 The diversity in a single sample (alpha diversity) is commonly measured using metrics such as the Shannon index and the Chao1 estimator, while the variation between pairs of samples (beta diversity) is measured using metrics such as the Jaccard distance or Bray-Curtis dissimilarity.
 Many such metrics, including Shannon, Chao1, Jaccard and Bray-Curtis, are calculated from OTU frequencies.
 Other metrics, e.g. unweighted UniFrac (called unifrac_binary in usearch) use presence / absence only, effectively considering a count to be one if it is any non-zero value.

 OTU frequency does not correlate with species frequency

-most abundant OTU usually does not contain the most abundant species.
+In fact, OTU frequencies have low correlation with species frequencies.
+This means, for example, that the most abundant OTU usually does not contain the most abundant species.

 Cross-talk degrades presence / absence

 Some diversity metrics use OTU presence / absence rather than frequencies.
 In usearch, such metrics are called "binary" because the count is considered to be zero or one.
 With amplicon reads, presence / absence cannot be reliably measured if samples are multiplexed because cross-talk often causes reads to be incorrectly assigned to a sample where the OTU is in fact absent.
 This problem is particularly severe if samples from different environments (e.g., human gut and mouse gut) are multiplexed into a single sequencing run.